Skip to content

 Related: Achievements for ROM Hacks, Subsets

-Only one achievement set is allowed per game per console.
+Only one achievement set is allowed per game per system.
 This is true in cases of existing official revisions (ex.
 Rev 1), official and unofficial fix patches, and alternate regions.

 Subsets are an exception to this rule, but are considered an extension to a standard set and follow different rules for what types of achievements are allowed.